❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Within your AWS Console search for RDS in the search field at the top and select the matching result.
 Visit the Databases screen, and then click Create Database.

-The Standard Create option provides a good set of defaults for creating a RDS Database, so unless you've previous knowledge or experience to know you might want something different I'd suggest choosing "PostgreSQL" and confirming the details and then clicking Create database at the bottom of the screen.
+The Standard Create option provides a good set of defaults for creating a RDS database, so unless you've previous knowledge or experience to know you might want something different I'd suggest choosing "PostgreSQL" and confirming the details and then clicking Create database at the bottom of the screen.

 Once you've started the database creation it may take about 15 minutes for provisioning to complete and for your database to be available.